shemp9999/GetDataProgrammingAssignment/Code Book.md

    fBodyGyro.std...Y,fBodyGyro.std...Z,fBodyAccMag.std..,
    fBodyBodyAccJerkMag.std..,fBodyBodyGyroMag.std..,fBodyBodyGyroJerkMag.std..

-#### Transformations

-The output of analyze() in the run_analysis.R script is a table containing rows of subjects, activities and the applied mean for each selected feature in that subject/activity pair.

-- **Subjects** were read in as integers and were not modified.
-- **Activities** were read in as integers and merged with provided index after other data was bound
-- **Feature variables** were grouped and averaged.
-IE: All rows containing `Subject 1, Activity: 'WALKING'` are grouped and each feature is averaged to creat a row for that subject/activity pair.

 #### Notes on the dataset
 (*this section is snipped from the original provided with the UCI HAR dataset*)

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details.

 **For each record it is provided:**
----

 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 - Triaxial Angular velocity from the gyroscope.
 - A 561-feature vector with time and frequency domain variables.